 Tetrachromatic vision is not a term used every day except in certain sections of the scientific community.
 The term refers to having four types of cone cells in the eye, rather than the three most humans have.
 These cone cells act as color receptors.
 Having a fourth one permits the organism to see in shades most humans cannot.
 Hundreds if not thousands of species come equipped with tetrachromatic vision as standard issue.
 Some fish, birds and hundreds of insect species along with at least one species of mammal are naturally tetrachromatic.

-The advantage of tetrachromatic vision for animals is two fold.
-In birds and insects, the increased color perception allow them to find their food easier.
-Birds are able to find camoflauged insects or half buried nuts easier due to having the ability to see in more shades of color, while insects, particularly pollinators, are able to see the shades of color the flower of their choice reflects.
+The advantage of tetrachromatic vision for animals is two-fold.
+In birds and insects, the increased color perception allows them to find their food easier.
+Birds are able to find camouflaged insects or half-buried nuts easier due to having the ability to see in more shades of color, while insects, particularly pollinators, are able to see the shades of color the flower of their choice reflects.
 This allows insects to pollinate the correct plants and get the nectar they need to survive.
 In reindeer, the one mammal known to have tetrachromatic vision, it functions a bit differently.
-Since reindeer live in areas of the world that are low light, their eyes are specially designed to take the blue and UV light they receive, and paint a colorful clear picture of the world around them.
+Since reindeer live in areas of the world that are low light, their eyes are specially designed to take the blue and UV light they receive and paint a colorful clear picture of the world around them.
 This enables them to find their way around in the darkness of the Arctic.

 The observant reader may have noticed that there has been no mention of tetrachromatic vision being a mutation.
 That is deliberate.
 Tetrachromatic vision in humans and other animals is not a mutation.
 Rather it is a normal part of the genetic code, albeit one not commonly seen.
 Evolutionists claim that all creatures used to see in tetrachromatic but a mutation removed this ability.
 The only evidence we have to that is their word.
 Tetrachromatic vision is spread through such a wide swath of evolutionarily unconnected creatures that making such a claim is specious at best and dishonest at worst.